-Leaving Valdicastello you head along the Sarzanese State Road which leads from Pietrasanta to Lucca.
-Head towards Camaiore where you should stop in Piazza San Bernardino to see the Collegiata of Santa Maria Assunta.
+Leaving Valdicastello, you head along the Sarzanese State Road which leads from Pietrasanta to Lucca.
+Go towards Camaiore where you should stop in piazza San Bernardino to see the Collegiata of Santa Maria Assunta.

 From Camaiore, continue along SP 1 towards Pieve di Camaiore-Lucca: the road will begin to climb and will become increasingly winding before you arrive at Montemagno.
 Continue to climb until you arrive at the intersection for Gualdo – Pieve a Elici – Massarosa.
 Turn right here and continue for about 5km in the direction of Massarosa, passing the crossing for Gualdo until you arrive at Pieve a Elici where you should stop to visit the romanesque Parish Church of San Pantaleone.
 This church is linked to the evangelical missions of Saint Frediano, Bishop of Lucca at the end of the 5th and beginning of the 6th centuries CE.